7 Best Things To Do in Singapore 7 Best Things To Do in Singapore

 Lloyd’s inn

 Lloyd’s Inn is a hidden gem in the middle of the massive city of Singapore.
-We stayed 3 nights here where they combined nature, light, and space to create the perfect atmosphere for a home-ish visit.
-It is in between all the popular spots of the city and there is a subway just 10 minutes away.
-Also, take a look at the Bali hotel called CaraCara Inn.
+We stayed 3 nights here, where they combined nature, light, and space to create the perfect atmosphere for a home-ish visit.
+It is in between all the popular spots of the city, and there is a subway just 10 minutes away.

 Blog comments (8)